 Full permission needs the submission of all details.
 It is compulsory for all changes of use and advisable for all applications if you want to start quickly.

 To prevent avoidable delays or refusals, you must ensure that your planning application submission is accompanied with all necessary drawings and reports to meet policy requirements.
-Failure to comply with the following could result in your application remaining invalid:

 Usually we will make a planning decision within eight weeks on a minor application or 13 weeks on larger, complex applications.
 Discuss this with us and we will try and agree a timetable.